MuseIT-project/documentation/docs/wp3/haptidesigner/haptic-multiplexer.md

     - Offering a REST API to integrators
     - Talking to the connected haptic devices to send haptic sentences
     - Managing users and sessions
-    - Receiving input from Kafka
+    - Receiving input from the API, or other connected tools
 - The database is responsible for:
     - Ensuring data integrity
     - Handling queries from the Multiplexer